 • Council meetings – You want to know more about municipal affairs, come meet the members of the Council.

 • Construction Permit – Before you begin your work, you must obtain a building or demolition permit.
 It is better to ask for it as soon as possible to avoid delays.
 If you need construction materials, you will find them in the Knowlton area at Home Hardware or Rona, both on Knowlton Road.

 • Waste collection, compost and recycling – It is done in black (or green) bins for waste, brown bins for compost and blue bins for recyclable materials.
 Information and dates of collections in your area.

 • Ecocentres – You can dispose of your bulky objects, hazardous materials and construction residues in one of the Brome-Missisquoi MRC ecocentres.
 Visit the Ecocentres page to find out what you can bring to the Ecocentre and to know the opening days and hours of the centers.

 • Douglass Beach Parking Permit – TBL residents can purchase a sticker at a cost of $ 2 per year that they must permanently affix to their windscreen.
-This allows you to park at Douglass Park during the summer without having to pay the daily fee of $ 6 to $ 10, depending on the visiting hours.
+This allows you to park at Douglass Park during the summer without having to pay the daily fee.
 You can obtain it at the Town Hall or the Centre Lac-Brome located at 270 Victoria Street by presenting a proof of residence.

 • Dogs – If you have a dog, you must purchase a license for $ 10 per year or $ 50 for the life of your pet.
 This is available at Town Hall.
-See also the regulations on pets (link to the page).
+See also the regulations on pets.
 In addition, if you are going away for a few days or weeks and you need dogsitting, there are several places that offer this service on the territory including Chenil Lac-Brome and Super Puppy Education.

 • TBL Calendar